 A federal securities class action was filed in October 2004 against Star Gas Partners, L.P. and certain of its executive officers ("Star Defendants") in the United States District Court for the District of Connecticut.
 The allegations are that Star Gas Defendants purportedly violated Section 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and Securities and Exchange Commission Rule 10b-5.
-Following the initiation of this claim, additional class action complaints were filed including White v.
-Star Gas, et al, filed in October 2004 in the United States District Court for the District of Connecticut.
-Star Gas Propane, L.P. is named as a defendant in the White case.
-Star Gas Partners, L.P. has agreed to indemnify the Partnership for damage relating to this claim.
+Following the initiation of this claim, 17 additional class action complaints were filed including White v.
+Star Gas, et al., which was filed in October 2004 in the United States District Court for the District of Connecticut.
+Star Gas Propane, L.P. was named as a defendant in the White case.
+The Court ruled on April 8, 2005 that the cases should be consolidated and it appointed lead counsel to prepare a Consolidated Amended Complaint.
+On June 20, 2005 the Consolidated Amended Complaint was filed.
+The Consolidated Amended Complaint did not name Star Gas Propane, L.P. as a defendant.